Ahaetulla fasciolata: Description

 It has a thin, elongated body, an extremely long tail and a sharply triangular-shaped head.
 Adults can measure up to 0.8 m.
 The upper body is usually brownish-grey, but can vary greatly to yellows, oranges, greens and browns, and may have ill-defined transverse bars on the neck and anterior part of the body, or may be solid in color.
 The belly is whitish with a black line near the ends of the ventral scales.
 The head is usually punctuated with dark spots.
 A thin dark line across the eye separates the darker head from the lighter cheeks.
 The upper lips and underside of the head are whitish with dark spots.

-The scales pattern observed in specimens from Thailand were: ventral 227-238, subcaudal (187-192) + 1 paired, dorsal scales in 15 rows, 9 supralabial, with the 4^{th} to 5^{th} touching the eye, 1 preocular, 2 postocular.
+The scales pattern observed in specimens from Thailand were: ventral 227–238, subcaudal (187–192) + 1 paired, dorsal scales in 15 rows, 9 supralabial, with the 4th to 5th touching the eye, 1 preocular, 2 postocular.
 The anal scales are entire in this species.